-After graduating from Anhalt University, Mathilde Scholz, Hannes Wilke, Celeste Meisel, Stella Kornfeld and I initiated perMA — a service design project examining how to build a user-centered and sustainable learning culture within the university’s master program "Intermedia Design".
-We set impulses to solve local problems at the design department and to consistently and sustainably develop the way we want to teach and learn.
+After graduating from Anhalt University, Mathilde Scholz, Hannes Wilke, Celeste Meisel, Stella Kornfeld and I initiated perMA — a project examining how to build a user-centered and sustainable learning culture within the university’s master program "Intermedia Design".
+We set impulses to consistently and sustainably develop the way we want to teach and learn within the design department.

-To get an overview of the challenges and potentials in the master program and on campus, we asked teachers, students and alumni about their experiences and needs through workshops, surveys and interviews.
+To get an overview of the challenges and potentials within the master program and on campus, we conducted workshops, surveys and interviews to talk to teachers, students and alumni about their experiences and needs.

 To create the mindset for an iterative and participative co-creation of one’s own working environment, we applied the design process we were taught in our studies on the study program itself: We hosted weekly workshops to which we invited all stakeholders — professors, students, employees, etc. The single events were each based on a design phase: After identifying needs and constraints on campus and generating possible solutions for those problems, we prototyped, tested, implemented and reviewed some of those ideas in the following weeks.
 We found out that students like learning best when working in groups, on projects that create real change in their immediate environment, the workshop series itself being an example of that.